 The Best Squat Variations

-The sumo squat is a great alternative to the traditional squat.
+The kettlebell sumo squat is a great alternative to the traditional squat.
 The sumo squat requires a slightly wider stance and your toes are pointed out a 45-degree angle that not only opens your hips to increase mobility, but also isolates and engages your glutes to help lift, tone, and strengthen your derriere.
 You’ll also stretch and work your inner thigh adductors.

 Challenge Yourself: Squat jumps with a TRX allows you to get into a deeper squat.
 Once you have mastered the squat jump, then you can try the 180 squat jump.
-As you jump into the air, turn your body 180 degrees and land in the squat facing the opposite direction.
+As you jump into the air, turn your body 180 degrees and land in the squat position facing the opposite direction.

 Challenge Yourself: Add weight.
 Or pause and hold the bottom position for 5 seconds before slowly rising.

 Goblet squats are the perfect squat for beginners as it has multiple benefits.
 First, the goblet squat requires you to hold a weight against your chest.
 The weight causes people to tighten their core muscles and teach them to “fall” into the correct squat stance, or you might fall over.
-Second, goblet squats allow you to go deeper than a simple bodyweight squat meaning you’ll activate and use more of your hamstrings, glutes, and quadriceps muscles.
+Second, goblet squats allow you to go deeper than simple bodyweight squat variations meaning you’ll activate and use more of your hamstrings, glutes, and quadriceps muscles.

-How to Do a Goblet Squat: Stand with your feet a hair wider than shoulder width with your toes pointed just slightly out.
+How to Do Goblet Squats: Stand with your feet a hair wider than shoulder width with your toes pointed just slightly out.
 Hold a weight, either a kettlebell or dumbbell, against your chest.
 Drop down into a deep squat while keeping your chest up the entire time.
 Brush your elbows down the inside of your legs and push your knees out at the bottom.
 Push through your heels and squeeze your glutes as you return to the start position.

 Challenge Yourself: Add more weight.
 Or, add the “heartbeat.”
 As you lower down into the bottom position, extend your arms with weight out in front of you.
 As you rise back into the start position, bring your arms and the weight back to your chest.